Site Overlay

 Otology and neurotology physicians are medical doctors who specialize in the medical and surgical treatment of ear, hearing, balance, and related skull base conditions.

-They diagnose and treat complex ear diseases, hearing loss, dizziness, and tumors affecting the ear and skull base, using techniques like microsurgery, reconstructive surgery, and implantable hearing devices.
+They diagnose and treat complex ear diseases, hearing loss, dizziness, and tumors of the ear and skull base, using techniques such as microsurgery, reconstructive surgery, and implantable hearing devices.

-Neurotology focuses explicitly on more complex disorders involving the nerves, tumors, and cerebrospinal fluid leaks near the ear and skull base.
+Neurotology focuses specifically on complex disorders involving the nerves, tumors, and cerebrospinal fluid leaks near the ear and the skull base.

 What they do